prosodylab/Prosodylab-Aligner/README.md

 #### Mac OS X

-By default, no C compiler is installed on Mac OS X. There are a few quick ways to get one.
-You can get a full set of compilers by downloading [Xcode](http://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12) from the Mac App Store.
-This package is really quite gigantic (a concern for those users who have capped bandwidth), and may take days(!) to download.
-An excellent alternative is to download the new [Command Line Tools for Xcode](http://developer.apple.com/downloads) package on the Mac App Store, which is much smaller.
-You will need a free registration to download either package.

-Once that's taken care of, execute the following commands in the "htk/" directory you just navigated to:
+Execute the following commands in the "htk/" directory you just navigated to:

     $ ./configure --disable-hslab --disable-hlmtools
     ...